A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Introduction

-Analytical approaches aim to find approximate expressions for concerned variables in the model, which are obtained by intuitive assumptions or rigorous derivations.
-For approximating the solution-phase \ce{Li^+} concentration, constant~ \cite{lyu_situ_2019,hu_control_2020}, parabolic or cubic polynomials~\cite{khaleghi_rahimian_extension_2013,han_simplification_2015_1, wu_evaluation_2021, wang_lithium-ion_2020, li_reduced-order_2021,li_development_2019} and residue grouping~\cite{ZHAO2018440,bi_adaptive_2020,fan_systematic_2020} are commonly used.
+Analytical approaches aim to find approximate expressions for concerned states in the battery, which are obtained by either intuitive assumptions or rigorous derivation.
+To approximate the solution-phase \ce{Li^+} concentration, constants~ \cite{lyu_situ_2019,hu_control_2020}, parabolic or cubic polynomials~\cite{khaleghi_rahimian_extension_2013,han_simplification_2015_1, wu_evaluation_2021, wang_lithium-ion_2020, li_reduced-order_2021,li_development_2019} and residue grouping~\cite{ZHAO2018440,bi_adaptive_2020,fan_systematic_2020} are commonly used.
 Sinusoidal and exponential functions were also tried in~\cite{DAO2012329,li_aging_2020}.
-For approximating the solid-phase surface \ce{Li^+} concentration, many works start from simplifying its transfer function (TF) and then conduct state-space realizations.
-The Pad\'{e} approximation was first introduced by Forman et~al.~\cite{Forman_2011} and then be widely used~\cite{gao_implementation_2021,ZHAO2018440,wu_evaluation_2021,bi_adaptive_2020,DAO2012329,9207759}, which obtains a rational polynomial approximation of the original TF by conducting Taylor expansion at $s=0$.
-Since Pad\'{e} approximations only hold for low frequency, rational polynomial coefficients are obtained by minimizing the frequency response error over a wide frequency band~\cite{smith_control_2007,li_physics-based_2017}.
-In \cite{han_simplification_2015_1,feng_co-estimation_2020}, coefficients are obtained by directly fitting on variable sequences in the time-domain.
-Anyhow, after state-space realizations, these models can be viewed as a combination of several first-order processes.
-Some research used the realization algorithm (xRA) to directly obtain the state-space representation~\cite{chu_control-oriented_2019, LEE2012430}.
-The xRA can generate a discrete-time state-space realization with similar unit-pulse response to the original system.
-Volume-averaging model was also widely adopted, which assumes a polynomial distribution of \ce{Li} concentrations along the r-axis~\cite{wang_lithium-ion_2020,li_reduced-order_2021,li_development_2019,li_aging_2020,klein_electrochemical_2013,hu_linear_2012}.
-Since the original TF contains $\sqrt{s}$ term, fractional-order models was also investigated in some work~\cite{wang_experimental_2020, li_physics-based_2017}.
-For the reaction rate, constant, step-wise linear~\cite{li_physics-based_2017}, parabolic polynomials~\cite{deng_polynomial_2018,han_simplification_2015_2,luo_new_2013} and cubic polynomials~\cite{li_control-oriented_2021} were used for approximation.
+To approximate the solid-phase surface \ce{Li^+} concentration, existing research can be categorized into three approaches.
+The first approach simplifies the transfer function of the solid-phase surface \ce{Li^+} concentration in the frequency domain and then obtains its reduced state-space realization.
+The representative approach is the Pad\'{e} approximation, which was first proposed by Forman et~al.~\cite{Forman_2011} and then widely used in subsequent research~\cite{gao_implementation_2021,ZHAO2018440,wu_evaluation_2021,bi_adaptive_2020,DAO2012329,9207759}.
+It uses a rational polynomial to approximate the original transfer function by Taylor expansion.
+Since the Pad\'{e} approximation is accurate only at low frequencies, ref.~\cite{smith_control_2007,li_physics-based_2017} determined the coefficients of rational polynomials by fitting the frequency response over a wider frequency band.
+Ref.~\cite{han_simplification_2015_1,feng_co-estimation_2020} determined the coefficients by fitting the state trajectories in the time domain.
+Upon state-space realization, these models are generally equivalent to the combination of several first-order inertial processes.
+Note also that ref.~\cite{li_physics-based_2017,wang_experimental_2020} used fractional-order representations to replace the first-order processes to achieve high accuracy in recent years.
+The second approach uses the realization algorithm (xRA) to directly obtain the state-space representation~\cite{chu_control-oriented_2019, LEE2012430}.
+The xRA can generate a discrete-time state-space realization with a unit-pulse response similar to that of the original transfer function.
+The third approach directly approximates the time domain and assumes a polynomial distribution of \ce{Li^+} concentrations along the r-axis~\cite{wang_lithium-ion_2020,li_reduced-order_2021,li_development_2019,li_aging_2020,klein_electrochemical_2013,hu_linear_2012}.
+To approximate the reaction rate, constants, stepwise lines~\cite{li_physics-based_2017}, parabolic polynomials~\cite{deng_polynomial_2018,han_simplification_2015_2,luo_new_2013} and cubic polynomials~\cite{li_control-oriented_2021} have been proposed.
+To conclude, analytical approaches have generally focused on approximating \ce{Li^+} concentrations but have rarely discussed the reaction rate in detail.